ArchetypalTech/mud-pie/README.md

 ## Stopping local containers

-`mprocs` doesnt seem to like doing this cleanly so:
+`mprocs` doesnt seem to do this cleanly so:

 stop the containers with:
 ```sh